-Most of us are familiar with argan oil and, at the very least, know that it’s a key ingredient in many moisturizing products from skin care to hair care.
-It’s been used for centuries as an essential oil in beauty regimens around the world, hailed for its nourishing and hydrating properties.
+Most of us are familiar with argan oil and, at the very least, know that it’s a key ingredient in many moisturizing products, from skin care to hair care.
+It’s been used for centuries as an essential oil in beauty regimens around the world and hailed for its nourishing and hydrating properties.
 What many of us don’t know is that this rare oil comes from a nut that grows only in Morocco—specifically in the Argan Woodlands.

-“The argan tree is unique because its deep roots and little leaves make it able to resist strong wings and retain lots of moisture,” explains Jenna Flory, spa manager at Beach House Day Spa in Birmingham, Michigan.
-The oil itself is high in nourishing nutrients including vitamin E, antioxidants as well as fatty acids, which work to hydrate, soften, and increase hair elasticity, Flory explains.
+“The argan tree is unique because its deep roots and little leaves make it able to resist strong winds and retain lots of moisture,” explains Jenna Flory, spa manager at Beach House Day Spa in Birmingham, Michigan.
+The oil itself is high in nourishing nutrients, including vitamin E, antioxidants, as well as fatty acids, which work to hydrate, soften, and increase hair elasticity, according to Flory.

 7 Argan Oil Hair Benefits

 When it comes to its use on hair, there is more than one way to make argan oil work hard for your strands.
 Here are some expert-approved ways your hair can benefit from argan oil.

 They don’t make many sunscreens for hair, but that doesn’t mean you shouldn’t protect your strands from the sun’s harmful UV rays.
 Lauren Paglionico, hair colorist and owner of LRN Beauty in New York City, recommends applying argan oil to your hair before heading to the beach—or really any time you plan to be outside for longer than a few minutes.
 “This will not only help your hair to stay healthy, but it will also prevent your color from fading.”